ist356/assignment-08-jcole9200/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+This assignment taught me how to process and analyze real world data by building an ETL pipeline.
+By breaking down the task into separate functions, I learned to structure a program that extracts interesting insights, such as identifying high fine locations and mapping their geographic coordinates.
+Additionally, filtering and visualizing data through tools like pandas reinforced my ability to handle large datasets and create actionable outputs.
+The dashboard components emphasized the importance of visualizing data in an interactive and user friendly way.
+Overall, this project deepened my understanding of data processing, visualization, and the practical applications of Python in data analytics.